Tea23/arch-gog/README.md

 #Arch Linux PKGBUILDs for GOG.com Games
 These PKGBUILDs are provided for people who want a quick and dirty way to install their GOGs on Arch Linux.

 See http://gogwiki.com/wiki/AUR for more information.
+You may also wish to see [this](http://www.gog.com/en/forum/general/project_arch_linux_pkgbuild_installers_for_gogs)
+GOG forum thread for more discussion.

 ##Usage
 These PKGBUILDs probably shouldn't be used until they are pushed to the AUR, but you are free to pull this